pereiraleo447/worldbuilding-obsidian/Lands of the East/4. NPCs/4a. Villains/Izanmaru.md

 ---

 # Overview
-- Izanmaru is a lich, leader of the Blue Scourge death march.
-- He conscripts warriors to his band by slaying them in battle and resurrecting them under his command as undead
+- Izanmaru is a fighter lich who forcefully conscripts warriors to his band by slaying them in battle and resurrecting them under his command as undead
-- Forcefully connscripted by nishikibe
+- His hunger for absolute power has led him to adopt a peculiar strategy-- he'll go around the countryside, slaughtering villages whole and leaving but one or two survivors, hoping that their desire for revenge will drive them to pursue power in their own right, to become strong enough to avenge their loved ones.
+Then, once their confrontation inevitably happens, Izanmaru will challenge them to a duel.
+If he wins-- which he always does-- their souls are forfeited to him, and forced to endure an eternity of fighting as his generals.

 ***Personality***
-- Write bullet points about the character's personality.
+- Izanmaru is ruthless and pragmatic.
+He knows his methods are brutal, but he doesn't feel remorse.
+Power is the birthright of the strong; culling the weak is the natural path to claim it.

 ***Appearance***
-- Write bullet points about the character's appearance, such as their physical attributes and the clothes they wear.
+- Izanmaru is an anomaly among oniborne-- while most of them tend to be of similar height as the other humanoid races, the Blue Scourge towers over most people, and is built like a truck.
+- He wears full samurai armor except for a helmet.
+He also wears an oni face mask and leaves his horns exposed, fully embracing his oni side as a show of power in an age where most oniborne are discriminated against.
+- His most distinguishing feature is the wreath of blue flame he dons almost full time, obscuring his face and leaving but the silhouette of his mask's features and white, glowing eyes.

 ***Speech & Mannerisms***
 - Write bullet points about the character's speech and mannerisms, such as a particular accent or the sound of their voice.